zalayeto/WeatherTest/readme.md

 ### Architecture

-MVC 5 + WebApi with Unity and AngularJS in the client.
+MVC 5 + WebApi with Unity and MVVM AngularJS in the client.

 ### Key decisions

-  First of all, it should be taken into account that the decisions have been made keeping always in mind SOLID principles in order to design a solution that potentially could grow much further that the current requirements.
+  It should be taken into account that the decisions have been made keeping always in mind SOLID principles in order to design a solution that potentially could grow much further that the current requirements.

 - Create custom section 'weatherApi' in web.config that holds a list of 'api' in order to allow adding new apis easy as required.